-Expect interview questions that determine your ability to deal with
+Be ready for interview questions that determine your ability:

 Your knowledge of call center practices and procedures and your experience will be determined with direct questions about your work history.

 Go through these 6 top call center interview questions that assess your motivation to work in a call center.
 Prepare your own excellent responses using the interview answer guidelines.